Monash University awarded more than $8 million to support family violence survivors back into work

-Associate Professor Fitz-Gibbon will lead Safe and Equal @ Work alongside MGFVPC Deputy Director Associate Professor Silke Meyer.
+Associate Professor Fitz-Gibbon will lead the Safe and Equal @ Work program alongside MGFVPC Deputy Director Associate Professor Silke Meyer.

 The funding will also support the refurbishment of the Menzies Building at Monash’s Clayton campus to create dedicated facilities for family violence and gender equality researchers and industry leaders.